 Spacecraft On-board Interface Services (SOIS)

-Together with the SCCS ADD, this provides an understanding of how all CCSDS services and data exchange standards work together in the context of a space data system.
+Taken together with the SCCS ADD, these documents provide an understanding of how all CCSDS services and data exchange standards work together in the context of a space data system.

 Scope

-The scope of the reference architecture presented in this document covers application layer and support services supporting communication between functions across an interface exposed to an interoperability boundary between agencies or systems.
-It also addresses the syntax and semantics of data formats exchanged across such interfaces and how the standard information objects those data formats contain may be used or referenced across multiple service interfaces.
-In principle application layer interactions are independent of the underlying communications architecture, but an actual deployment will need to consider the full protocol stack, including the underlying communications layers, required to achieve end-to-end communication.
+The scope of the reference architecture presented in this document covers application layer and support services between ISO upper layer functions (5-7) across interfaces that represent interoperability boundaries between agencies or systems.
+It includes application layer services and protocols on ground and in flight and also addresses the syntax and semantics of data formats exchanged across such interfaces and how the standard information objects those data formats contain may be used or referenced across multiple service interfaces.
+In principle application layer interactions are independent of the underlying communications architecture, but an actual deployment will need to consider the full protocol stack, including the underlying communications layers addressed in the SCCS documents, to achieve end-to-end communication.

-The scope is specifically those CCSDS service and data exchange standards associated with the MOIMS and SOIS areas.
-In this sense it is a companion document to the SCCS ADD [2] that addresses standards associated with the SLS, SIS and CSS areas.
-It is noted that some CSS standards are referenced directly within the ASL reference architecture, as they are themselves application layer services.
+The scope of this document is specifically those CCSDS service and data exchange standards associated with the MOIMS and SOIS areas.
+In this sense it is a companion document to the SCCS ADD [2] that addresses standards associated with the SLS, SIS, CSS, and SEA areas.
+All communications between application layer system elements, on the ground and in flight, will utilize these underlying link layer and/or network layer services.
+All are assumed to use the CSS cross support services to plan, schedule, and utilize the space communications terminals that provide access to space.
+Some CSS standards are referenced directly within the ASL reference architecture, as they are themselves application layer services.

-With respect to the context of space link communications architecture, this document should be read in conjunction with the SCCS ADD [2].
+With respect to the context of space link and network communications architecture, this document should be read in conjunction with the SCCS ADD [2].

-The scope of the reference architecture includes (for the MOIMS and SOIS areas):
+The scope of this reference architecture includes (for the MOIMS and SOIS areas):

 Published CCSDS Standards